akulsr0/website/content/About.md

 <br />

 I also like to explore opensource projects and contribute to them.
+My opensource contributions can be found <a href='/opensource'>here</a>.
 Recently, I created <a href='https://github.com/sanesource' target='_blank'>sanesource</a> where I will be sharing my opensource work from now on.